yobrooks/Pendulum/README.md

 ## Setup and Execution
 To compile this program in a Unix/Linux environment, type `make` in the console.
 Then type `pend` in the console to run it.
 Note that the system must have OpenGL libraries.
+The user can then use the keyboard to make directional changes to the camera position (W,A,S,D for moving up/down/left/right and directional arrows for rotations).
+To toggle the graph press "g".